filipje/SMS-Weide2/README.md

 alarm text is sent to //sms's.

 temperature sensor DS18B20:
-keep track of the lowest T,
+keeps track of the lowest T,
 when +2 °C is detected, a sms is sent with Lowest T.